RobProductions/OpenEOS/README.md

 You can use OpenEOS in either or both of the following ways:

 1. A neatly packaged container for the EOS SDK that you can interface with directly by importing the Epic.OnlineServices namespace into your custom setup code.
 2. A set of extensions that themselves can interact with the packaged SDK which provide helper functions to let you more quickly get around the SDK.
-Simply import the RobProductions.OpenEOS namespace and you can use the EOSCore and EOSAuth static libraries to quickly implement some common SDK steps: Initialization, Shutdown, Auth system login, Connect system login, translating EpicAccountId to ProductUserId, and acquiring the Exchange Code from EGS Launcher.
+Simply import the RobProductions.OpenEOS namespace and you can use the *EOSCore*, *EOSAuth*, and *EOSEnv* static libraries to quickly implement some common SDK steps: Initialization, Shutdown, Auth system login, Connect system login, translating EpicAccountId to ProductUserId, and acquiring command line arguments passed from the EGS Launcher.

 ## Versioning